Early one morning in March, I arrived at the end of a curvy gravel road, in front of a door in a hedge that says “this must be the place”.

 They were silent, of course.

-What?
 Two realities at the same time; a dark mood, and ‘all is well’?

-Which one am I in?
+Honestly, which one am I in?

 My head hurt.
 I rubbed my eyes.